belikor/lbrydseed/README.md

 /usr/lib/python3/dist-packages/lbseed
 ```

+Then place `dseed.py` wherever you want, and run it from there.

+### Environmental variables

+This is optional.
+Instead of moving the `lbrytools` and `lbseed` libraries,
-You can also modify the `PYTHONPATH` environmental variable
+simply add them to the `PYTHONPATH` environmental variable.
-to include the parent directory where `lbseed` and `lbrytools`
+We must add the parent directory containing these libraries.
-are located.
 For example, if
 ```
 /top1/